lespea/SbtBuiltError/README.md

 compile
 ```

-You can find detailed debug logs on my machine [./debug_errors.md](this debug file).
+You can find detailed debug logs on my machine [this debug file](./debug_errors.md).

 Here is an example of the normal error output I see: